 If you ever get to visit Miami I recommend you to go to Key West.
 If you don’t have a car, I recommend you do rent one.
 Plan at least two days for the trip and leave early in the morning with the first daylight.
 The drive depends on where are you staying, is about 3,5 hours to Key West.
 If there is holiday traffic it can take you up to 5 or 6 hours.
 There are also a lot of tours to Key West available, either by bus, plane, boat or helicopter.
 The tours have different price ranges and come with different tour packages.
 I always drove to Key West.
 You can stop wherever you want and do what you want.

 Another reason to get early to Key West is to get actually parking close to where you would like to go.
 If you stay overnight, you are fine with the hotel parking lot (assuming it’s in old Key West).
-The parking lots fill up quick and later on you will have to use the more expensive options to park like at the garages of hotels.
+The parking lots fill up quickly and later on you will have to use the more expensive options to park-like at the parking garages of hotels.

 The drive to Key West on the Overseas Highway is amazing.
 You will drive over a lot of bridges and through the different keys before you arrive in Key West.
 Sometimes there will be bridges right next to the highway.
-This bridges used to be for the railroad.
-Now they serve either as pathway for pedestrians or not used anymore.
-On one of this bridges you will even see a tree growing right out of the bridge – amazing!
+These bridges used to be for the railroad.
+Now they serve either as a pathway for pedestrians or not used anymore.
+On one of these bridges, you will even see a tree growing right out of the bridge – amazing!

 Go on a small cruise and sail into the sunset.
-I did the cruise and they took us out on the sea, not to far away, but still enough to watch the sun going down.
-There was live music and a bar onboard.
+I did the cruise and they took us out on the sea, not too far away, but still enough to watch the sun going down.
+There were live music and a bar on board.
 A lot of fun to end the day.